18 lunchbox hacks every parent should know

 15. Send disposable cutlery

-Buy a big pack of plastic knives, forks and spoons to pack in your child’s lunchbox on days when they need cutlery: you can guarantee that if you send a proper teaspoon for their yoghurt, you’ll never see it again.
+Buy a big pack of reusable and/or biodegradable knives, forks and spoons to pack in your child’s lunchbox on days when they need cutlery: you can guarantee that if you send a proper teaspoon for their yoghurt, you’ll never see it again.

 16. Nice to nibble